By Jim Germer

 Decision becomes reassurance.

-Choice becomes clar.
+Choice becomes clarity.

 Something answers smoothly.
 Calmly.
 Without hesitation.